smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 * [config_farm](config_farm).
 This folder contains the configurations of all model versions.
 The training is started by running the corresponding config python script.

-Second, we present a common procedure for running the code (taking v1 as an example).
+Second, we present a common procedure for running the code for training (taking v1 as an example).

 1. prepare symbol net `symbol_farm/symbol_10_560_25L_8scales_v1.py`
 2. (optional) check the latency by using `inference_speed_evaluation/inference_speed_eval.py`